 Place the Anthurium Papillilaminum plant in indirect sunlight to avoid these problems.

-The Anthurium Papillilaminum plant is tropical, so it likes moderate temperatures and humidity.
+The Anthurium Papillilaminum plant is tropical and likes moderate temperatures and humidity.

 Anything lower may cause yellowing of the leaves, discoloration, or slow growth.

-In contrast, temperatures over 95° F (35° C) cause transpiration from the leaves.
+In contrast, temperatures over 95° F (35° C) cause leaf transpiration.

 Humidity is another important determinant for any plant.
-The Anthurium Papillilaminum thrives in 40% – 60% humidity indoors and outdoors.
+The Anthurium papillilaminum thrives in 60% – 80% humidity indoors and outdoors.

 Such humidity levels may be absent in some homes naturally.